Do Girls Really Love Assholes?

 He discussed the phenomenon of women falling for "bad boys" or "assholes" and included various research to back such claims.
 I encourage you all to read his post if you haven't, but if you want my CliffsNotes version, feel free to park your mouse here for a moment.

 SBK writes: "Bad boys tend to have lots of positive traits that come along for the ride of the badness, such as good looks, confidence, creativity, humor, charisma, high energy, and good social skills—all things women find attractive."

 He also found that for men "one striking direct path to mating success stood out... low agreeableness; the lower the agreeableness, the more sexual partners."

 In terms of psychology, "the 'asshole' consists of the following traits: High Extraversion, Low Neuroticism (perhaps), Low Conscientiousness, Low Agreeableness, High Openness to Experience, and a bit of a dip into the dark triad traits (those with an extreme dark triad profile aren't considered sexually attractive)."
 The dark triad refers to three personality deficiencies: narcissism, Machiavellianism, and psychopathy.

 SBK also raised the question, why do girls want to be with the bad boy?

-He found the answer from Michelle at Girlfriend's Planet who eloquently put it like this, "[Bad Boys] don't really ever commit to you, therefore you're always chasing after them.
+He found an answer from Michelle at Girlfriend's Planet, who eloquently put it like this: "[Bad Boys] don't really ever commit to you, therefore you're always chasing after them.
 The challenge!
 As women, we're kind of wired to think that we can change anyone, and bad boys are no exception."

 It was as if SBK had come into the dressing room of my soul and had seen my naked psychological self.
 How utterly accurate his findings were!